 - (a) the weekly removal, transport and disposal of general waste from a mobile garbage bin; and - (b) the fortnightly removal, transport and disposal of recyclables from a mobile garbage bin.

 waste management service means any of the following:

 - (a) adjusted waste service;

-- (b) green waste service;
+- (b) food organics garden organics service;

 - (c) household waste service;

 - (d) non-household waste service.

 3.3 WASTE MANAGEMENT SERVICES